 And even then the rationing wasn’t done.
 If it even so much as snowed an inch in November, all car traffic was stopped until next Spring.
 The snow could clear up the next day in Bucharest, but you wouldn’t see one car on the street.

 So what ended up occurring was that most car owners were Securitate.
 This was because they received free gas and a quick wait period.
 You could always tell when they drove by, as they seemed to not have a care in the world, as Stela trudged through terrible rain, fog, and hail.

 So, Stela Covaci and her family stuck to the bus.
 It wasn’t pleasant, as it was always shoulder-to-shoulder, but it beat the car restrictions.

 Living Conditions – Bucharest

 With all of these problems, Stela was still content.
 Why?
 Because she didn’t know any better.
 She didn’t know how much better it was in other places.
-The little bit of information and black market knowledge she received through the grapevine was disgruntled and non-assuring.
+The bit of information and black market knowledge she received through the grapevine was disgruntled and non-assuring.